Chile - Export requirements for milk and dairy products

 The health certificate CFIA/ACIA FA1051 contains animal health and public health requirements.

-• The animal health attestations on the health certificate CFIA/ACIA FA1051 are met based on the fact that Canada is recognized as free of foot and mouth disease and peste des petits ruminants by the World Organization for Animal Health (WHOA).
-These are reportable diseases in Canada.
+The animal health attestations on the health certificate CFIA/ACIA FA1051 are met based on the fact that Canada is recognized as free of foot and mouth disease and peste des petits ruminants by the World Organization for Animal Health (WHOA).
+These diseases are reportable in Canada under the Health of Animals Act.

 5. Labelling, packaging, and marking requirements